Moneta Markets vs ATFX Comparison

 For MetaTrader Moneta Markets provides MetaTrader 4 (MT4) and MetaTrader 5 (MT5), while ATFX provides MetaTrader 4 (MT4).
 If MetaTrader is a must for you, read our guides on the best MT4 brokers or best MT5 brokers.

 How do Moneta Markets and ATFX differ in terms of minimum deposit?
 What about average spreads and funding options?

 Moneta Markets requires a minimum deposit of $50, while ATFX requires a minimum deposit of $500.
-From our testing we found Moneta Markets offers spreads of 1.22 (August 2021), while ATFX offers spreads of -1.
-Moneta Markets supports Bank Wire (Deposit/Withdraw) and Visa/Mastercard (Credit/Debit) for popular funding options, where ATFX supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw)., neither have PayPal (Deposit/Withdraw)
+From our testing we found Moneta Markets offers spreads of 1.27, while ATFX offers spreads of N/A. Moneta Markets supports Bank Wire (Deposit/Withdraw) and Visa/Mastercard (Credit/Debit) for popular funding options, where ATFX supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw)..
+Neither have PayPal (Deposit/Withdraw)

-Which brokers offers more tradeable asset classes, Moneta Markets or ATFX?
+Which broker offers more tradeable asset classes, Moneta Markets or ATFX?

-Moneta Markets offers a more diverse selection of investment options than ATFX allowing you to trade Forex Trading, Trading - Forex or CFDs, Social Trading / Copy Trading, Metals, Energies, Agriculturals and U.S. Stocks (CFD).
-Looking at total tradeable symbols, Moneta Markets has 266, compared to 150 from ATFX.
+Moneta Markets offers a more diverse selection of investment options than ATFX allowing you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD).
+Looking at total tradeable symbols, Moneta Markets has 1016, compared to 150 from ATFX.

 Can I trade cryptocurrency with Moneta Markets or ATFX?